3 more Wisconsin prisoners die from COVID-19, DOC reports

-Three more Wisconsin prisoners have died from COVID-19, bringing the total number of confirmed COVID-19-related inmate deaths in the state prison system up to 14, the state Department of Corrections reported Wednesday.
+Three more Wisconsin prisoners have died from COVID-19, bringing the total number of confirmed coronavirus-related inmate deaths in the state prison system up to 14, the state Department of Corrections reported Wednesday.

 DOC also reported 205 new COVID-19 infections among inmates Wednesday, which brings the total cases since the pandemic began up to 8,668 and active cases up to 897 across all prison facilities.